Smack My Bitch Up: Composition

 The lyrics "Change my pitch up / Smack my bitch up" are repeated through the whole song.
 The vocals are sampled and altered from the Ultramagnetic MCs song "Give the Drummer Some"; the original lyrics, performed by rapper Kool Keith, are: "Switch up change my pitch up" / "Smack my bitch up, like a pimp".
 Kool Keith had previously been sampled by the Prodigy in the track "Out of Space".
 The female vocals in "Smack My Bitch Up" were performed by Shahin Badar.
 Badar's vocals and harmonies are based on "Nana (The Dreaming)" performed by Sheila Chandra.
 Initially Liam Howlett used a direct sample of Chandra's song, but later had the vocal resung after sample clearance issues.
 The track also contains samples from "Funky Man" by Kool & the Gang, "In Memory Of" by Randy Weston, "House of Rising Funk" by Afrique, "Like This" by Mixmaster Gee and the Turntable Orchestra and "Bulls on Parade" by Rage Against the Machine.

 Critical reception

 British magazine Music Week gave "Smack My Bitch Up" five out of five, picking it as Single of the Week.
+NME wrote that apart from the "offending line", it was an "otherwise superb rush of grinding rawk-funk".

 Chart performance

 In the UK the song peaked at No. 8, ultimately spending 16 weeks in the top 100, despite limited air time.
 The song reached the top 15 in several countries, such as Canada, New Zealand, Norway and Sweden.
-The song performed best in Finland, securing the band their third Finnish No. 1 hit alongside "Firestarter" and "Breathe".
+The song performed best in Finland, securing the band their third Finnish No. 1 hit alongside "Firestarter" and "Breathe", while also topping the maxi-singles chart in Spain.
 Although not reaching the top 20 in those countries, "Smack My Bitch Up" was a hit in the Netherlands peaking at No. 22, in Australia reaching No. 41, and in the United States reaching No. 89.
 The single also returned to the Billboard charts after Flint's death, entering number 23 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue.